ballerina-platform/ballerina-dev-website/swan-lake/learn/security/writing-secure-ballerina-code.md

 Command-line arguments passed to Ballerina programs and inputs received through service resources are considered as tainted.
 Additionally, return values of certain functions are marked with the `@tainted` annotation to denote that the resulting value should be considered as untrusted data.

-For example, the `query` remote method of the `jdbc` client highlighted above returns a value of type `@tainted stream <record {}, sql:Error>`.
+For example, the `query` remote method of the `java.jdbc` client highlighted above returns a value of type `@tainted stream <record {}, sql:Error>`.
 This means that any value read from a database is considered as untrusted.

 When the Ballerina compiler can determine that a function is returning tainted data without tainted data being passed in as parameters to that function, it is required to annotate the function's return type with the `@tainted` annotation.
 If not, the function author has to clean up the data before returning.
 For instance, if you want to read from the database and return a result, you either need to annotate that function's return type with `@tainted` or you have to clean up and make sure the returned data is not tainted.